 We work closely with all of our clients in pursuit of their racial discrimination cases.
 This personalized attention allows us to tailor each case to the specific needs and goals of each client.
 Whether the client is best served by negotiated settlement or by trial, our firm helps clients understand all of their available legal options so they can choose from those options intelligently and confidently.

 Race discrimination can be overt or subtle.
 It can come in the form of an employer only hiring people of one race or refusing to hire people of a certain race or color.
 It can also take the shape of excluding an employee from workplace opportunities, projects, or activities.
 Race discrimination can make it impossible for qualified applicants to get jobs or move up within a company.
 It can also cause significant harms such as lost wages, loss of career opportunities, and mental or emotional suffering.
 Examples of race/color discrimination include:

 There are endless examples of race-related employment discrimination.
 The key thing to remember is that if your employer subjects you to any type of adverse employment action based on your race, it is discrimination.
-As soon as you suspect discrimination in any shape or form, come to the lawyers at The Law Office of Omid Nosrati for assistance.
+As soon as you suspect discrimination in any shape or form, come to the lawyers at Nosratilaw, A Professional Law Corporation for assistance.

 The Seventh Amendment of the Civil Rights Act of 1964 is one that you hear of frequently as it applies to racial discrimination in the workplace.
 This amendment is commonly known as Title VII, and it provides protection to citizens from being discriminated against by employers based on their national origin, sex, religion, color, or race.

 It is important not only for individuals to know their rights but for employers to understand and abide by the laws that protect employees.
 Title VII is very specific in the way it outlines the protections for employees so that employers treat job applicants and employees fairly, regardless of whether they are in the process of being hired for a job or already employed.